Rumours have been swirling for days that Britain was heading for lockdown.

 As a general rule, if at any point you see the white’s of another human’s eyes, you’ve gone wrong somewhere.

-UPDATE 24/03: The founder and director of Wavelength Media has issued a statement encouraging our readers not to go surfing.
+Since this article was originally published, the founder and director of Wavelength Media has issued a statement encouraging our readers not to go surfing.
 You can read it here.